Vaginal Breech

 Breech Without Borders

-A nonprofit organization dedicated to improving outcomes for breech births worldwide, Breech Without Borders provides training, research, and resources on the safe management of breech birth, including at home.
-Be sure to visit their Facebook page here.
-Providers should enroll in their classes and purchase their book Guide to Physiological Breech Birth.
+A nonprofit dedicated to improving breech birth outcomes worldwide.
+They provide training, research, and resources on safe breech management.
+Visit their Facebook page.
+Providers should enroll in their classes and get their book Guide to Physiological Breech Birth.

 Birthing Instincts